 How long do you cook burgers?

 This is a difficult question to answer, as it depends on the thickness of your burgers, the heat of your grill, and your personal preferences. thinner burgers will cook faster than thick ones, and a hot grill will cook burgers faster than a cooler one.
 As a general rule, you should cook burgers for about 4-5 minutes per side, but make sure to check on them frequently to ensure they are cooking evenly and to your desired doneness.
-Thank you for using our service!

 How to Make Turkey Burgers?